Coronavirus Tips: Reusable Face Masks for Kids and Adults that You Can Buy Online in Singapore

 Available online at Forever Family.

 From the team at luxury dress rental service Covetella, Maskela offers fashionable, reusable masks inspired by glamorous evening gowns.
 For increased protection, the masks are double- to triple-layered with hidden pockets to hold disposable filters, with a 100 per cent cotton lining for comfort.
 Two medical masks will be donated to frontliners and communities around the world with every purchase.
+These masks come in sets that include a mask sanitzer, a mask pouch and chain accessories to keep you both safe and stylish.

 Available online at Maskela.